liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-Theme and plugin developers that targeted their CSS to rely on the namespace.
+Theme and plugin developers that targeted their CSS to rely on the namespace are affected.

 #### How should I update my code?